monadic-xyz/ipfs/README.md

-A collection of Haskell libraries for interaction with [IPFS](https://ipfs.io)
+A collection of Haskell libraries for interacting with [IPFS](https://ipfs.io)